-We are living in a time where marijuana use, for both recreational and medicinal purposes, is becoming more widespread.
-Today, most people consider marijuana to be a safe substance.
+Today, most people consider marijuana a safe substance.
 Some use it recreationally to alter moods or to enhance a social experience.
-Others use marijuana for medicinal reasons.
-Some people even use marijuana for long-term pain management.
+Others use marijuana for medicinal reasons such as long-term pain management.

-Now while marijuana use is more common, this doesn’t mean that it is entirely safe.
+However, while marijuana use is more common, this doesn’t mean it is entirely safe.
 This is particularly true for heavy users.
-Scientists aren’t exactly sure how long-term cannabis use affects the body.
-However, there are a few studies that suggest it may cause several health issues over time.
+Scientists aren’t exactly sure how long-term cannabis use affects the body, but there are a few studies that suggest it may cause several health issues over time.

 Marijuana and the Endocannabinoid System